Austin’s Arts, Culture, Music and Entertainment

 Oita Japan Festival, an annual family-friendly celebration held in late summer, features Japanese food and drink, kids' activities, J-pop and traditional music, martial arts and an artisan marketplace.
 Oita has been a Sister City to Austin since 1990.

-Rancho Alegre Conjunto Music Festival returns each spring for a three-day festival that delivers unique events focusing on Conjunto music.
+The three-day Rancho Alegre Conjunto Music Festival returns each spring and features unique events focused on Conjunto music.

 Three different Art in Public Places installations.